partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: I'm truly happy...

-Barley: *wan!*
+Barkley: *wan!*

 Momo: ?
-What is it, Barley?
+What is it, Barkley?

-Barley: *wan! wan!*
+Barkley: *wan! wan!*

-Momo: Barley, what is it?
+Momo: Barkley, what is it?
 Are you trying to tell us something?

 Gramps: Momo, don't rely on words.
-Look closely at Barley.
+Look closely at Barkley.
 Clear your heart.

 Momo: Yes.

-Barley: Barley...
+Barkley: Barkley...

-Barley: Barley will...
+Barkley: Barkley will...

-Barley: fight with
+Barkley: fight with

-Barley: Momo-chan
+Barkley: Momo-chan

-Momo: Barley!!
+Momo: Barkley!!
 Thank you!

 Grandpa: Momo...